i-photon/Toy-Cxx-LAPACK/README.md

 Several routines were changed to facilitate a standalone implementation.

 This is intended for reference purposes only, and not meant for production code.
-The only guarantee here is that everything is 0-based, and should be easier to follow if building -something new- for a different value type or template code.
+The only guarantee here is that everything is 0-based, and should be easier to follow if writing -something new- for a different value type or template code.